Getting The Best Out Of Solar Panels And The Factors That Affect Them

 Receiving solar energy isn’t as simple as throwing up a few panels and plugging them straight into an inverter.
 In order to get your solar energy system to run at optimum levels you’ll need to take into account certain considerations.
 If you do fail to take certain factors into account, it could negatively affect the way your system performs and ultimately cost you money.
 Let’s take a closer look at what you can do to make sure that your solar panels do exactly what they’re supposed to do.

-Pitch and orientation
+Solar panel pitch and orientation

 Generally speaking solar panels located in the Southern hemisphere should always be located at ‘true north’.
 This isn’t the same as magnetic north and instead should be the true northern most point from where you’re situated.
 For example if you’re at 27.6 degrees south then your panels need to be facing 27.6 degrees north.
 In addition if your solar panel is being installed on a pitched roof, then this also needs to be taken into account.